gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Let us also use separate temperature baths for water and ions (here corresponding to the gromacs group called non-water) respectively by replacing:
+    Let us also use separate temperature baths for water and ions (here corresponding to the GROMACS group called *non-water*) respectively by replacing:

 ..  code-block:: bw
-    :caption: *to be removed from inputs/nvt.mdp*

     tcoupl = v-rescale
     ref-t = 360